 Recipes that include Ngo Gai.
 One is easiest, three is harder.

-Someone spotted Ngo Gai using the Specialty Produce app for iPhone and Android.
+Someone shared Ngo Gai using the Specialty Produce app for iPhone and Android.